 It is the City’s best intention to ensure a guard is at their assigned location on school days; however, there may be instances a guard isn’t there due to absences.

 When feasible, City staff will provide coverage for adult crossing guard absences at the discretion of Division and Department heads with available staff.
-Ongoing City programs and operations may not always allow for coverage of unplanned adult crossing guard absences.
-In the event that City staff cannot provide coverage for an unplanned adult crossing guard absence, City staff will notify staff from the affected school.
+Ongoing City programs and operations may not always allow for coverage of adult crossing guard absences.
+In the event that City staff cannot provide coverage for an adult crossing guard absence, City staff will notify staff from the affected school.

 Locations that were evaluated and did not meet the warrants in the last five years will be subject to re-evaluation in 5 years.
 The Safe Routes to School Plan recognizes there are other options available to facilitate maintaining crossing guards at intersections that do not meet warrants, such as assembling volunteer guards to assist students crossing the street.
 Additionally community led Walking School